 Heating the mixture of sugar and dissolving it until no more sugar will dissolve is called supersaturation.
 You created a solution that when the water evaporates the crystals precipitate.
 This causes them to form on the string and the seed crystals.
 The catalyst, or process behind the creation of the crystals, is evaporation.
 As the water evaporates it causes the crystals to form, or precipitate.
 This process will continue until a balance is reached between the sugar and the water in the original solution.

 Variations on this Technique

 The same experiment works just as well with salt.
 In order to do this you simply replace the two cups of sugar with two cups of salt.
 Mix the solution the same way as you do for the sugar.

 You can also add a flavor to your crystals of sugar.
 Simply add a few small drops of an essential oil of orange, lime, strawberry or vanilla when the sugar has dissolved.
 This creates a simple but tasty candy.

 This experiment needs to be done with the assistance of an adult.
 You are working with a hot simple syrup that can cause burns.
 Young children should not be in an area where the potential for injury is present.
 If you are pouring the hot liquid have the child step into another room.

 Another issue is the jar.
 When you are pouring the solution into the jar make sure that the jar is able to hold boiling water.
 If the jar is not rated for boiling water, allow the water to cool for a few minutes.
 A thermometer can be used to see how cool it becomes.
 You are looking for a temperature of 125 degrees Fahrenheit, prior to pouring into the jar.

-Grade school science projects
+This post is part of the series: Grade school science projects